airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

 enumerated types.
 Although the implementation is slightly more complex (not that much as we will soon see) - the resulting Stream only reads what is necessary, and is thus far more efficient.

-Several new pieces are essential to understand how the incrementality works with the CDK.
+Several new pieces are essential to understand how incrementality works with the CDK.

 First is the `AirbyteStateMessage` and the `HttpStream`'s `cursor_field`.
 As mentioned, the `AirbyteStateMessage` persists state between syncs, and allows a new sync to pick up from where the previous sync last finished.